edoardo-aba/quantum_webrtc/README.md

 ## Notes
-- Up to now the Implementation works perfectly on Chrome, on Firefox it does not since, Firefox has stricter security requirements for accessing getUserMedia over HTTPS.
-- A self-signed certificate is rejected by Firefox while being accepted by Chrome (once manually accepted).
+- Up to now the Implementation works perfectly on Chrome as well on Firefox, but other browsers may have stricter security requirements for accessing getUserMedia over HTTPS.
+A self-signed certificate might be rejected while on others being accepted e.g Chrome (once manually accepted).

 ## Running the app on development server
 * `npm install`